 Solution

 It's management's responsibility to take immediate corrective action.
 Recognize the value of purchasing as a strategic business function that demands the input of finance departments.
-Schedule regular meetings between the two groups.
+Schedule regular meetings between the two groups to ensure optimal procurement of finance goals are met.

 As you can see, these four problems have solutions that are within reach.
 You may have also noticed that both the problems and solutions are interrelated, which only emphasizes the fact that procurement and finance belong together!
 So what can be done?
 Procurement software facilitates this collaboration between finance and purchasing departments.
 Now the only thing left to do is make a selection!